Digya053/time-series-analysis/README.md

 # time-series-analysis
-This consists of time series analysis and forecasting on the github's users data.
+This consists of time series analysis and forecasting on github's users data.